mukaiizawa/Paren/readme.md

 Programming Language Paren

 # What is Paren
+Paren is a dialect of the Lisp programming languages:

+- dynamic type checking
+- lexical scope
+- unlimited extent
+- multi-paradigm(expression oriented, functional, object oriented, ...)
+- concise syntax

+    It's difficult to convey the essence of a programminglanguage in one sentence, but John Foderaro has come close:

+        Lisp is a programmable programming language

+    -- Paul Graham, On Lisp

+Lisp is a programmable programming language and Paren is also.

     Programs that write programs?
     When would you ever want to do that?
     Not very often, if you think in Cobol.
     All the time, if you think in Lisp.

     -- Paul Graham, Beating the Averages

-Paren is a the programmable programming language.

-- dynamic type checking
-- lexical scope
-- unlimited extent
-- multi-paradigm(expression oriented, functional, object oriented, ...)
-- concise syntax

 # Compiling